velartrill/velartrill.github.io/orig/eriasta/flight/together.md

 *"Please!"*

 "...okay."
-Feranya reaches out, pulls the girl close, gazes into her eyes.
+Feranya reaches out, pulls the girl close, gazes into her eyes, thinking back to heady, bare-skinned moments in dim parlors thick with the haze and reek of opium.
 "Just tell me if you want me to stop."

-She watches as the pain and fear slowly drain out of Seri's face.
+She draws on all the pleasure of those memories, the raw sensual calm, watches as the pain and fear slowly drain out of Seri's face.
 The girl's muscles slacken and she sways unsteadily on her feet.
 Feranya puts her arms around Seri to steady her.
 Her breathing is starting to sound normal again, her heartbeat slowing.

-"I've... never really used a glamor to do this before," Feranya murmurs, gazing at Seri with interest.
+"I've... never really done this by guile before," Feranya murmurs, gazing at Seri with interest.
 Normally there's a sense of resistance, of the victim's willpower vying against her own.
 You can't just smash your way past a mind's barriers; you have to find the weak points in its armor, worm your way in before they even realize they're being taken over.
 It takes time and caution and subtlety.
 But Seri is just drinking in the sensation, submitting to it completely, pulling her barricades away and welcoming the charm as it blots out her thoughts.
 She leans forward, resting her chin on Feranya's shoulder, eyes shut, wrapping her arms tight around the vampire.

 "Th-thank you..."